openSUSE/news-o-o/_posts/2026/2026-09-03-gsoc-2026-uyuni-mqtt-nodered.md

 ## What I built

 The project has two halves.
-On the Uyuni side, I added an MQTT publisher to the Java core that publishes nine event types, five from the Salt reactor (system registration, job returns, state application, image deployment, batch starts) and four from domain code (org creation, user creation, and content lifecycle management builds starting and completing).
+On the Uyuni side, I added an MQTT publisher to the Java core that publishes nine event types, five from the Salt reactor (system registration, job returns, state application, image deployment and batch starts) and four from domain code (org creation, user creation, and content lifecycle management builds starting and completing).
 Everything is off by default behind a set of configuration properties, so an existing installation notices nothing until an administrator explicitly turns it on.

 On the consumer side, I built `node-red-contrib-uyuni`, a package of custom Node-RED nodes: one to subscribe to Uyuni events, one to call back into the API to apply a state or schedule a reboot, one to query system data, and two config nodes to hold credentials.
 The idea is that someone who has never touched Uyuni's API can still wire together "a minion registers, then apply this state, then post to Slack" entirely by dragging nodes onto a canvas.